amgant/Project1/README.md

 - Have patients also record pain levels themselves, to compare it to dentist perceptions of pain
 - Preventing the option for folks to answer unresponsively to the survey
 - Finally, Kare Mobile needs to be able to hold more events, and in more cities

+*Thanks for reading and I hope you enjoyed the interactive dashboard! ~🏵️*